 |Max Pressure (SAAMI)||64,000psi||62,000psi|

-If we take a look at the specs of these two cartridges, we can see some major differences.
-Both of these use the same diameter bullet, but we will see by looking at performance specs that these two do not behave similarly.
+If we take a look at the basic specs of these two cartridges, we can see some major differences.
+Both of these use the same diameter bullet, but we will see by looking at performance specs that these two cartridges do not behave similarly regardless of using the same caliber bullet.
 The major difference is in the case dimensions.
-The 300 Win Mag has a much more voluminous case that allows more powder and can take higher pressure.
-This is where the differences we will see originate.
+The neck diameter of the two casings are slightly different with the .300 WM being a couple of hundredths of an inch smaller than the .308 Win.
+The .300 WM has a wider base diameter and a significantly longer case length than the .308 Win which results in a much more voluminous case that allows more powder and can take higher pressure than the .308 Win.
+This is where the differences we will see in the ballistics, and other performance categories originate.

 - .300 Win Mag Federal Vital-Shok Trophy Bonded 180gr

 - .300 Win Mag Federal MatchKing BTHP Gold Medal 190gr

 - .300 Win Mag Nosler Trophy Grade AccuBond Long Range 190gr

 - .300 Win Mag Barnes Precision Match OTM 220gr